lodestone/rango/README.md

 * The test examples/year2.rb should run much after the test examples/year.rb, since the last test is dependent from the conclusion of the first test (that is running in async).

 <a name="differences"></a>
-## Differences between version 1.4 and 2.0

-ArangoRB 1.4 and ArangoRB 2.0 are not compatible.
-The new version provide different improvements.
-* Now all the instances are in a module Arango.
-This means that previous classes like ArangoServer will become Arango::Server.
-* Arango::Server is now an instance.
-This means that ArangoRB 2.0 will permits to use different servers.
-* ArangoRB has implemented connection_pool.
-* ArangoRB has now a better implementation of Cache.
-* The returned values are returned with symbols as keys.
-* Oj is used for parsing instead of JSON.
-* Add supports for View and Foxx.
-The least is untested.
-* Better hierarchy handling between the different instances.
-For example now myDocument.database will return the database instance that includes the document.
-* Better handling of replication (untested).
-* Clean in general the code (for future maintainer).
-* Now errors are handled by Arango::Error.